Christian poetry: Reformation and the Baroque era

 More recently, the posthumous 1873 publication of Southwell's translation into Elizabethan English of Fray Diego de Estella's Meditaciónes devotíssimas del amor de Dios ("A Hundred Meditations on the Love of God") helped inspire Fr.
 Gerard Manley Hopkins to write the poem The Windhover.

 During the Reformation in Wales, Queen Elizabeth I of England commanded that Welsh poets be examined and licensed by officials of the Crown, who had alleged that those whom they considered genuine Bards were, "much discouraged to travail in the exercise and practice of their knowledge and also not a little hindered in their living and preferments."
 Unlicensed Bards, according to Hywel Teifi Edwards, "would be put to some honest work."
 Although Edwards has compared the unlicensed Bards of the era with, "today's abusers of the Social Security system," historian Philip Caraman quotes a 1575 "Report on Wales" that reveals an additional reason for the decree.
 During the Queen's ongoing religious persecution of the Catholic Church in England and Wales, many Welsh poets were, according to the report, acting as the secret emissaries of Recusants in the Welsh nobility and were helping those nobles spread the news about secret Catholic Masses and religious pilgrimages.

 This was no idle claim.
 When unlicensed bard Richard Gwyn was put on trial for high treason before a panel headed by the Chief Justice of Chester, Sir George Bromley, at Wrexham in 1523, Gwyn stood accused not only of refusing to take the Oath of Supremacy and of involvement in the local Catholic underground, but also of reciting, "certain rhymes of his own making against married priests and ministers."
 Gwyn was found guilty and condemned to death by hanging, drawing and quartering.
 The sentence was carried out in the Beast Market in Wrexham on 15 October 1584.
 Richard Gwyn was canonised by Pope Paul VI in 1970 as one of the Forty Martyrs of England and Wales.
 His feast day is celebrated on 17 October.
 Six works of Welsh poetry by Richard Gwyn, five carols and a funeral ode, have been discovered and published.
+Very similar Welsh poetry was composed by Recusant Bards of the era such as Robert Gwin, Catrin ferch Gruffudd ap Hywel, and Gruffydd Robert.

 In Hapsburg Spain, which was experiencing what is still called the Spanish Golden Age, poets such as Sts.
 Teresa of Avila and John of the Cross composed verse that remains an immortal part of the canon of Spanish poetry.